bastiancy/mlnd-capstone/report/report.md

 ```

-The resulting implementation, based on bidirectional LSTM + CRF, and an Active Learning traiing procedure, achieves state-of-the art performance for the NER task [@shen2017deep], on the popualar ConLL2002 Dataset [@conll2002].
-The key insight is that the model only uses 30% of the available training data...
+The resulting implementation, based on _Bidirectional LSTM ^[[Wikipedia: Long short-term memory](https://en.wikipedia.org/wiki/Long_short-term_memory)] + CRF ^[[Wikipedia: Conditional random field](https://en.wikipedia.org/wiki/Conditional_random_field)]_, plus the application of Active Learning, can make the model achieve state-of-the art performance for the NER task [@shen2017deep], on the popular ConLL2002 Dataset [@conll2002].
+The key insight is that the model **only uses 40% of the available training data**, which can potentially reduce the cost of annotation.

-**REVISAR!!!!**

 ## Problem Statement